 Vividcon should also start using their existing YT channel to start promoting vids that were shown at VVC that year (showcased with Vidder permission) including linking to a week/monthly VVC Premiere vid as part of a featured vid or playlist.

-Finally there was discussion of cross-promotional advertising at existing fan run conventions (ex: there is Kiscon convention with a vid show in LA in 2017.
+Finally there was discussion of cross-promotional advertising at existing fan run conventions (ex: there is Kiscon convention with a vid show in LA in Sept 2017.
+There will be a femmeslash convention with a vid show in LA in 2017.
 Both VVC and our community could be mentioned by the convention organizers, flyers created etc).
 Outreach might also include going to larger conventions that focus on broader aspects of video editing like Vidcon.
 Getting vidders onto a existing Vidcon panel would be a great start, or getting a few vids into one of the shows.
 Other possibilities: offering a room party or staffing a table.

 These outreach efforts do not have to be tied to Vividcon and in fact it might be better if they were not.
 The outreach could be part of an OTW outreach or even individual vidder community outreach depending on what is needed to gain access to the other communities (Ex: Vidcon panel might need the weight of the OTW to happen).
 While VVC is a focal point for our corner of vidding fandom, we need to think larger and offer multiple ways of hooking up with one another and reach out to newer vidding boards/communities in places like Youtube, Tumblr, imzy (see below) or pillowfort.io (when out of beta).

 On that note of outreach, Vividcon has playlists for the fanvids that were shown, some with links: http://www.vividcon.info/ To send them a link to your newly uploaded vid go here: And check out the wonderful Fandom Life vid show playlist.
 Here is the partial unofficial Youtube version

 A few people thought that it would be great if someone would re-start the periodic Vidding Meta/News Roundup, cross-posted to tumblr and the Vidding LJ/DW communities.
 Less content now on DW/LJ so it would be easier to track.
 Using the tumblr vidding tags is also doable.
 (I edged away from this part of the conversation lest anyone look in my direction).